-2.3 Between 26 June 2017 and September 2023, the firm failed to have in place a documented assessment of the risks of money laundering and terrorist financing to which its business was subject (a firm-wide risk assessment (FWRA)), pursuant to Regulation 18(1) and 18(4) of the MLRs 2017.
+2.4 Between 26 June 2017 and March 2025, failed to keep an up-to-date record in writing of its assessment of the risks of money laundering and terrorist financing to which its business was subject (a FWRA), pursuant to Regulation 18(1) and 18(4) of the MLRs 2017.

-2.4 The firm is required to have a FWRA which includes details of the firm's assessment of risks in five key areas.
-A FWRA is central and fundamental to the AML controls implemented across a firm and is an important requirement in protecting a practice from money laundering and terrorist financing.
+2.5 The firm is required to have a documented FWRA which includes details of the firm's assessment of risks in five key areas, and which must be recorded in writing.
+The firm was not able to evidence this for the period between 26 June 2017 and March 2025.

-2.5 The firm has now provided a FWRA, which is compliant with Regulation 18 of the MLRs 2017.
+2.6 The firm has now provided a FWRA, which is compliant with Regulation 18 of the MLRs 2017.

-Policies, controls and procedures (PCPs)
+Policies, controls and procedures

-2.6 Between 26 June 2017 and August 2024, the firm failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and manage effectively the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017 and/or regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.
+2.7 Between 26 June 2017 and March 2025 failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.